Oracle Session Resource Profiler

 Introduction

 In short, OraSRP is a profiler.
 It parses extended SQL trace files and creates report which allows you to learn where your session spent its time and why.
-OraSRP may generate reports either in html or in text format.

 Installation